God’s Spiritual Law – Unseen Rules for Living

 But if you value democracy then voting is important (and sometimes mandatory).
 So how should we vote?
 Can we really vote for a leader who openly supports abortion, gay marriage and homosexual behaviour?
 Instead we might consider:

-- Voting for a Christian candidate or party with a with a Christian ethos, even though they have little chance of success
+- Voting for a Christian candidate or party with a Christian ethos, even though they have little chance of success

 - In the case of an oppressive government, voting for a candidate who wants to remove the nation from spiritual darkness.